tls-kr/hxwd-docs/content/index.md

 There are four parts, which in its totality make up the contribution of this project to the study of Chinese culture.

-**How to contribute:** Contributions to this manual are welcome.
+**Call for contributions:** Contributions to this manual are welcome.
 If you would like to contribute, all you will need is a GitHub account to get you started.
 Details are explained in [How to contribute](how-to-contribute.md)

 ##  1 General introduction